 - Resource mobilisation: adequate resources generated to enable implementation of PK activities

-- Joint learning: platforms and frameworks for information and knowledge generation and sharing created
+- Joint learning: creating platforms and frameworks for information and knowledge generation and sharing

-- IEC: information and knowledge on local innovation generated, documented and disseminated
+- Information and knowledge on local innovation generated, documented and disseminated

 - PK strengthening: functional national secretariat established with representation at county level

 - Institutionalisation: incorporation of PK approaches into the core business of the member organisations and more widely in ARD in the country

 - Geoffrey Kamau, Kenya Agricultural and Livestock Research Organisation (KALRO)

 - Makonge Righa, World Neighbors

 - (Ms) Violet Kirigua, Kenya Agricultural and Livestock Research Organisation (KALRO)